steveworkman/vue-cli-plugin-stylelint/README.md

-# @samhammer/vue-cli-plugin-stylelint
+# @steveworkman/vue-cli-plugin-stylelint

-> stylelint plugin for vue-cli
+> stylelint plugin for vue-cli based on versions by @samhammer and @ascendancyy

 ## Injected commands